mozilla/kitsune/k8s/README.md

 ##### kubectl client version note

+>All Kubernetes clusters that serve SUMO are currently v1.8.xx

-When connecting to an older K8s cluster, such as Frankfurt, you may need to download an older version of Kubectl that matches the version of the server.
+When connecting to an older K8s cluster, you may need to download an older version of Kubectl that matches the version of the server.

 Newer clients connecting to older K8s servers may display error messages such as: